dzeveckij/youtube-summarizer-extension/README.md

 4. A new tab will open to `https://gemini.google.com/app`.
 5. The extension will attempt to automatically paste a prompt like "Please summarize this YouTube page: [URL_OF_THE_VIDEO]" into Gemini's input field.
 6. If auto-fill is successful, you can add to the prompt or send it to Gemini.
-7. If auto-fill fails (e.g., due to changes in Gemini's page structure or if you navigate away too quickly), the extension will copy the prompt to your clipboard and show an alert: "Gemini auto-fill failed or was interrupted.
-The prompt has been copied to your clipboard.
-Please paste it manually."
-You can then manually paste the prompt into Gemini.
+7. If auto-fill fails (e.g., due to changes in Gemini's page structure or if you navigate away too quickly), the extension will show an alert asking you to manually copy the prompt from the previous YouTube page (or re-click the summarize button) and paste it into Gemini.
+The alert message will be similar to: "Gemini auto-fill failed.
+Please paste the YouTube video URL manually."
 8. You can manage extension options (like enabling verbose logging for development) by clicking the extension icon in your browser's toolbar and selecting "Options" (if available), or by finding the extension in your browser's extension management page and accessing its options from there.

 ## Building the Extension